Romans-I-XVI/Roku-gameEngine/README.md

 ##### onCreate(args)

-This method will always be called when the instance is created.
+This method will always be called when the entity is created.
 Put creation code here.
-Must receive args as an associative array, this is the same associative array that is passed as args when calling createInstance().
+Must receive args as an associative array, this is the same associative array that is passed as args when calling createEntity().

 ##### onUpdate(deltaTime)